 As mentioned above, a master’s in nutrition program is designed to teach you how to analyze a diet, determine people’s health status, identify nutritional deficiencies and problems, recommend nutritional changes, and provide lifestyle guidance.
+A master’s degree can also prepare you for upcoming challenges, and keep you up-to-date with the world of nutrition post-pandemic.
 These areas of knowledge are essential to promoting wellness to people in the community, helping athletes improve their performance, and treating certain medical conditions.

 What Courses Will I Take in My Master’s in Nutrition Program?

 Because helping people to make healthy choices and live long lives is so important, the core curriculum of a master’s program will include courses that build a foundation of knowledge in key areas related to nutrition, health and wellness.
 Examples include:

 - Biochemistry in Nutrition: This could cover a wide variety of topics such as metabolism, macro- and micronutrients, and disease prevention.

 - Promoting Health and Wellness: This would likely teach you how to develop wellness plans, interpret health data, and evaluate success.